Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Fort Davis Historic Site: A Window into the Past in West Texas

-Leaving Terilingua, we headed north to Guadalupe Mountains National Park.
+Leaving Terlingua, we headed north to Guadalupe Mountains National Park.
 We made a few detours to see Fort Davis National Historic Monument to learn what role the fort played in the settlement of Texas.
 This is a historic frontier fort is in the Davis Mountains.
 The scenic drive through the Davis Mountains was simply astounding.
 Established in 1854, this fort served as an important military outpost during the Indian Wars and the Civil War.
 Today, Fort Davis is a well-preserved National Historic Site.
 We always feel the Visitor Center is a great place to start at any park unit.
 We always find rangers will provide updated information about the fort’s history and the surrounding area.
 I always recommend taking the time to watch the orientation film and walk the interpretive exhibits.

 Note: Fill up your gas tank: Gas stations can be sparse in most areas, so fill up before leaving major centers.